aazuspan/eerepr/README.md

 display(ee.FeatureCollection("LARSE/GEDI/GEDI02_A_002_INDEX").limit(3))
 ```

-### Large Objects
+## Configuration

-> [!CAUTION]
+`eerepr.initialize` takes a number of configuration options:

-> Just like in the Code Editor, printing huge collections can be slow and may hit memory limits.
-If a repr exceeds 100 Mb, `eerepr` will fallback to a string repr to avoid freezing the notebook.
-You can adjust this limit with `eerepr.initialize(max_repr_mbs=...)`.
+- `max_repr_mbs`: When an HTML repr exceeds this size (default 100 MBs), the string repr will be displayed instead to avoid freezing the notebook.

-## Caching
+- `max_cache_size`: The maximum number of Earth Engine objects to cache.
+Using `None` (default) is recommended unless memory is very limited or the object is likely to change, e.g. getting the most recent image from a near-real-time collection.
+Caching can be disabled by setting to `0`.

-`eerepr` uses caching to improve performance.
-Server data will only be requested once for each unique Earth Engine object, and all subsequent requests will be retrieved from the cache until the Jupyter session is restarted.
+- `on_error`: When an object can't be retrieved from Earth Engine, either `warn` (default) or `raise`.